data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 To run code in an R script, you can run a single line by highlighting it (or placing your cursor at the end of the line) and hitting `Ctrl` + `Enter`.

-You can also run your code by highlighting it and clicking the `Run` button.
+You can also run your code by highlighting it and clicking the `Run` button, located in the top right of the source pane.

-[image]

 ### Run This Code

-Take a few minutes to type out and run each of the following lines of code, one by one, and notice what you see happening in the Console after you run each line.
+Take a few minutes to type out and run each of the following lines of code in an `.R` script, one by one, and notice what you see happening in the Console after you run each line.

 ```r